-Other Information in the Annual Report
+Other Information

-The Trustee and the Manager of the Sub-Fund are responsible for the other information.
-The other information comprises the information included in the Annual Report, other than the audited financial statements and our auditor's report thereon.
+The Manager and the Trustee of the Sub-Fund are responsible for the other information.
+The other information comprises the information included in the Annual Report, other than the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.